anharmonic/anharmonic.github.io/thermal2-manual.md

 ---
 <h1 style="color:#6f02ec; font-size:36px; font-weight:bold;">Thermal2 manual</h1>
 # Foreword
-The thermal2 suite of codes has been written starting in 2014 by Lorenzo Paulatto1.
-It is based on an initial set of unreleased codes written by Giorgia Fugallo1,2 and Andrea Cepellotti3, both have also participated in the development.
-The code contains contributions from Michele Lazzeri1 and Francesco Mauri1,4, as well as some subroutines from the Quantum-ESPRESSO distribution.
-Other people who have participated to the code development include Raffaelo Bianco1, Ion Errea1,5 and Nicola Marzari3.
+The thermal2 suite of codes has been written starting in 2014 by Lorenzo Paulatto<sup>1</sup>.
+It descends from an initial set of unreleased codes written by Giorgia Fugallo<sup>1,2</sup> and Andrea Cepellotti<sup>3</sup>, both have also participated in the development.
+The code contains contributions from Francesco Mauri<sup>1,4</sup>, as well as some subroutines from the [Quantum-ESPRESSO](https://www.quantum-espresso.org) distribution.
+Other people who have participated to the code development include Raffaelo Bianco1, Ion Errea<sup>1,5</sup> and Nicola Marzari<sup>3</sup>.

 ## Copyright
-All the files are provided under the GPL license, v2 or newer and, when possible, under the CeCILL license.
+All the files are provided under the [GPL license, v2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html) or newer and, when possible, under the [CeCILL license](https://cecill.info/licences/Licence_CeCILL_V2.1-fr.html).
 A single file nist_isotopes_db.f90 contains public domain data from the National Institute of Standards and Technology.

 ## Citing
-We would greatly appreciate if when using the thermal2 suite of codes you cite the following papers where the underlying theory is described in detail (see also page 32):
+We would greatly appreciate if when using the thermal2 suite of codes you cite the following papers where the underlying theory is described in detail (see also the [the bibliography](#Bibliography)):
-- L. Paulatto, F. Mauri, and M. Lazzeri,  Phys.
+- All applications: L. Paulatto, F. Mauri, and M. Lazzeri,  Phys.
 Rev. B 87, 214303 (2013)
-- G. Fugallo, M. Lazzeri, L. Paulatto, and F. Mauri", Phys.
+- Exact BTE solution: G. Fugallo, M. Lazzeri, L. Paulatto, and F. Mauri, Phys.
 Rev. B 88, 045430 (2013)
-- A. Cepellotti, G. Fugallo, L. Paulatto, M. Lazzeri, F. Mauri, N. Marzari, Nat.
-Comm.
-6 (2015)
+- Spectral functions: L Paulatto, D Fournier, M Marangolo, M Eddrief, P Atkinson, M Calandra.
+Phys.
+Rev. B 101 (20), 205419 (2020)
-- G. Fugallo, A. Cepellotti, L. Paulatto, M. Lazzeri, N. Marzari, F. Mauri, Nano Letters 14 (11), 6109-6114 (2014)
+- Finite size effects: Lorenzo Paulatto, Ion Errea, Matteo Calandra, and Francesco Mauri, Phys.
+Rev. B 91, 054304 (2015)

 # Table of contents
 <!--ts-->